Security

 Learn more about and download Untangle (now Arista Edge Threat Management) here: Edge Threat Management – Arista.

-Fourth on our list is IPFire, an open-source, free Linux firewall based on IPCop, that establishes and maintains a secure network environment in your home lab.
+Fourth on our list is IPFire, an open-source, free Linux firewall based on IPCop.

 Key Features of IPFire

-IPFire, known for its custom kernel and intuitive user interface, offers essential firewall features like stateful packet inspection, network address translation, and an effective intrusion detection system.
-Its advanced firewall features include support for multiple DNS clients and DHCP server capabilities, providing extensive protection for your network.
+IPFire offers essential firewall features like stateful packet inspection, network address translation, and an effective intrusion detection system.
+It has advanced firewall features that include support for multiple DNS clients and DHCP server capabilities, providing extensive protection for your network.

 Installing IPFire